 After a stroke, people feel lots of different emotions.
 Some people are worried that they could have another stroke.
 Or they may feel overwhelmed by how much there is to learn and do.
 Some people feel sad or depressed.

 No matter what emotions you are feeling, you can give yourself some control and peace of mind by following your plan to lower your risk of having another stroke.

 Take your medicines

 You'll need to take medicines to help prevent another stroke.
 Be sure to take your medicines exactly as prescribed.
 And don't stop taking them unless your doctor tells you to.
 If you stop taking your medicines, you can increase your risk of having another stroke.

 Some of the medicines your doctor may prescribe include:

-- Aspirin and other antiplatelet medicines to prevent blood clots.
+- Aspirin or some other blood thinner to prevent blood clots.

 - Statins and other medicines to lower cholesterol.

 - Blood pressure medicines to lower blood pressure.

 You can help lower your chance of having another stroke by managing certain other health problems.
 Problems that increase your risk of having another stroke include: